RoboCup-Humanoid-TC/GameController/README.md

 Actions that were applied automatically (e.g. because a timer elapsed) do not appear in the undo history.
 This is because they would be applied again immediately if they were undone.

+### Goalkeeper

+The green field for everyplayer represents the goalkeeper state.
+If there is a 1 the player is a goalkeeper, 0 means its a normal player.
+There is inly one goalkeeper per team.

 ## Logs

 The GameController writes log files to the directory `logs`.